 sol sol la do

 key of G: D D E G

 key of B: F# F# G# B

 key of C: G G A C

 key of E; B B C# E

 Breaks, Improvisation, and Scales

 While the intro break for the song should follow the melody closely enough to make it clear what song is being played before the first verse is sung, Nine Pound Hammer lends itself quite well to lick-oriented improvised breaks that may deviate considerably from the melody.
-(See especially the second youtube link above for examples of this.)
 This is a good song to use as a means for practicing any licks that you may have in your repertoire that fit over a line of 1144 or a line of 1511 for the key that you are playing the song in.